cdvanlangenberg/Grades/README.md

 * MAT 191
 * STA 108

-offered by UNCG Mathematics and Statistics for the past 9 months starting form previous semester (or same semster if the analysis was carried out at the end of current semester).
+offered by UNCG Mathematics and Statistics for the past 9 months starting form previous semester (or same semester if the analysis was carried out at the end of current semester).
 All required codes are available on [github](https://github.com/cdvanlangenberg/Grades).

 Follow the following steps to generate DWF grades for above courses: